mg126e/Project_Backend/design/updated_functional_design.md

            - `codeSentAt`: DateTime
    - **Actions:**
        - `register(user: User, email: String): ()`
-           - *Requires:* The user exists in PasswordAuthentication.
-The email domain is a valid Boston-area .edu domain.
+           - *Requires:* The email domain is a valid Boston-area .edu domain.
 The user is not already verified.
            - *Effects:* Generates a verification code, sends it to the user's email, and stores the code and timestamp.
        - `verifyCode(user: User, code: String): ({ success: Boolean, error?: String })`
            - *Requires:* A verification code was sent to the user and the code matches the stored code.